ichortower/HatMouseLacey/docs/help-spoilers.md

 These are her specified tastes.
 Anything not listed uses the Universal taste lists.

-## I heard Lacey reacts to the hat you're wearing, but she's not doing it.
-What's wrong?
+## Why isn't Lacey commenting on my hat?

-You have to see her 2-heart event first.
-She also only reacts to each hat once;
+You have to see her 2-heart event first, which enables the feature and gives you a quest to try it out (it is safe to skip the event; you will get the flag and the quest anyway).

-if you already showed her your hat, you don't get the reaction again.
+If you have enabled "Mark Unseen Hats" in the mod config, hats you haven't gotten commentary on yet will be displayed with a little icon of Lacey's face (this works on hat items, but not with Fashion Sense).
+Once you show her a hat, the icon will no longer be displayed.

+Lacey will comment on each hat only once, but whenever the mod updates, she will automatically forget any newly-supported hats, so don't worry about permanently missing out on any lines; you will get another chance to see them.

-As of version 1.3.0, there is now a hat registry menu in Lacey's cabin (or in her spouse room, if you have married her) where you can check which hats you have shown her and replay the commentary she gave you.
+You can examine the hat registry in Lacey's house (or in her spouse room, if you have married her) to see which hats you have shown her and replay the commentary she gave you.

+## Help!
+I messed up my ChildPolicy and I got the wrong kids!

+First, if your child has not yet arrived (it hasn't been born or dropped off), it is not too late.
+The game will check again when the baby arrives to see whether it's biological or adopted and (if necessary) who the mother is; so, until then, you can safely change the ChildPolicy value to control whether your children will be mice.

+Second, **if you are using Unique Children**: that mod reimplements child rendering, so if you want mouse children, you will have to find the baby and toddler images in this mod's files and put them manually inside Unique Children's folder so it can display them.
+See that mod's instructions for details; I can't provide any more support than that.

+Third, if it is indeed too late and you have the wrong species of child, this mod includes a console command which you can use to change your kids.
+In the SMAPI console window, type `hatmouselacey mousify_child <child's name>
+<number>` and press Enter to run it.
+This will transform your child permanently
+(but you can always run it again).
+This doesn't change the child's gender or age, just its mouseness.

+Specify the `<number>` for the child you want:

+* `-1`: not a mouse (disable child sprite modification)
+* `0`: gray mouse child
+* `1`: brown mouse child

+More colors may be added in the future.

 ## Is that a reference to...?

 Here's a list of intentional references to other media:

 * *"But how can we know for sure unless we try for ourselves?"*\